MatthewGerber/rlai/docs/ch_6.md

     :param alpha: Constant step size to use when updating Q-values, or None for 1/n step size.
     :param mode: Evaluation mode (see `rlai.gpi.temporal_difference.evaluation.Mode`).
     :param n_steps: Number of steps (see `rlai.gpi.temporal_difference.evaluation.evaluate_q_pi`).
-    :param epsilon: Total probability mass to spread across all actions, resulting in an epsilon-greedy policy.
-Must be strictly > 0.
     :param planning_environment: Planning environment to learn and use.
     :param make_final_policy_greedy: Whether or not to make the agent's final policy greedy with respect to the q-values that have been learned, regardless of the value of epsilon used to estimate the q-values.